 [Note: The Associate of Science degree level has many goals in common with the Bachelor of Science degree level.
 This reflects the fact that students at the Associate's level complete the same Year 1 and Year 2 program requirements.
-Because students at the Bachelor's level then complete additional UoPeople Catalog | September 1, 2021 - August 31, 2022 109
+Because students at the Bachelor's level then complete additional UoPeople Catalog | September 1, 2021 - August 31, 2022 requirements in the major, they are expected to achieve these goals at a higher developmental level.]